 This award began in 1977 from the generosity of a man whose contributions to Physical Education and Recreation shaped the field and study of Physical Education and Recreation.
 Dr. Noble's integrity, vision, sportsmanship, leadership and contributions to the community are renowned within the Kinesiology and Recreation Management communities.
-The Hugh A. Noble Prize is awarded at the graduation breakfast to an outstanding member of the Kinesiology graduating class who, in the opinion of students and faculty, has best demonstrated academic ability, citizenship and sporting behaviour throughout their degree program.
+The Hugh A. Noble Award is presented at the Kinesiology convocation reception to an outstanding member of the Kinesiology graduating class who, in the opinion of students and faculty, has best demonstrated academic ability, citizenship and sporting behaviour throughout their degree program.